 Stress is a feeling that we all experience.
-It happens throughout our lives when we're overwhelmed by events or circumstances that occur.
-Stress can be caused by everyday experiences such as work or school related stress, relationship or friendship problems, family conflict, other interpersonal issues, and so on.
+It happens throughout our lives when we're overwhelmed or adversely affected by events, tasks, or relationships.
+Stress can be caused by everyday experiences such as work or school issues, interpersonal problems, family conflict, and so on.
 We all experience it at different times for different reasons.
-Stress can affect someone to an extent where they need to seek professional help, but most of the time, it is something that goes away on its own when things cool down.
+Stress can affect someone to an extent where they need to seek professional help.
+Much of the time, however, it is something that goes away on its own when things cool down.
 One of the things to take into account is that stress takes a toll on both the mind and the body.
-Today, we're going to discuss the ways that stress manifests itself in the body and how to know if you're being affected by burnout.
+Today, we're going to discuss the ways that stress manifests itself in the body, and how to know if you're being affected by burnout.

 A stressed face can be the first sign that something needs to change in your work life.
 Tension is a phenomenon that happens in your body in many different places such as your neck, shoulders, or face.
-It's when your muscles become stiff, and it is a common thing that occurs when a person is emotionally or physically stressed.
+It's when your muscles become stiff, and is a common thing that occurs when a person is emotionally or physically stressed.
 Tension can be highly uncomfortable and burdensome.
-When someone experiences a high volume of stress for a sustained period of time, they may experience tension in the face which is so severe that it has a significant negative impact on their lives.
-Facial tension occurs on a scale; it can be mild or severe.
+When someone experiences a high volume of stress for a sustained period of time, they may experience tension in the face, which has a significant negative impact on their lives.
+Facial tension occurs on a sliding scale; it can be mild or severe.
 The symptoms of facial tension include redness in the face, jaw stiffness, dull or aching pain across the forehead, and numbness or tingling.
 It's speculated that stress can cause tension headaches or migraines.
 If you're searching online for "headache in back of head" chances are, you may be experiencing tension headaches.

 TMJ or Temporomandibular Joint Dysfunction

 TMJ (Temporomandibular) is a condition that can be extremely painful.
 It can be so debilitating that you may need to have surgery.
 TMJ has a number of potential causes including face or jaw trauma, misalignment, braces, chewing gum excessively, and so on.
 It can also develop as a result of stress, anxiety, clenching your jaw, or grinding your teeth.
-It is something that, if it gets severe enough, a person could need medical intervention for the issue.
+It is something that, if it gets severe enough, could require medical intervention.
 If you find that your quality of life is impacted by TMJ, seek the attention of a medical professional immediately.
-You want to make sure that you confront the wellness issues start healing.
+You’ll want to make sure that you confront the wellness issues to start healing.

-In addition to medical interventions, and mental health counseling, there are things you can do at home to help with your facial tension, and stressed face.
+In addition to medical interventions, and mental health counseling, there are things you can do at home to help with your facial tension.
 It's empowering to know that you can take matters into your hands and get the help you need at home to start.
 There are many home remedies that can help you cope with facial tension.
 Let's examine some of the things that you may help you get relief from your face pain:

 Specific Facial Exercises To Try: